Baystation12/Baystation12/maps/away/README.md

 ### Some of the stuff I put in my map isn't behaving properly!

-The map loader works best when everything it's spawning does all its initialisation work in `Initialize`, instead of in `New`.
-Most likely your misbehaving thing is doing more initialisation than is healthy in `New`.
+The map loader works best when everything it's spawning does all its initialization work in `Initialize`, instead of in `New`.
+Most likely your misbehaving thing is doing more initialization than is healthy in `New`.
 It's fixable!
 Often not even that hard.
 Go talk to a dev.